 - Talk to your physician about Calcium and Vitamin D supplements.
 Once again, these are for bone health.
 Have regular blood levels to monitor that you are at an effective, yet safe dose.

 - Prednisone can cause steroid-induced Diabetes.
 This topic would be a good conversation to talk to your doctor about.

 - Get regular bloodwork.
 Most physicians order bloodwork every 3 months.
 Since I see my PCP, endocrinologist (I have Hashimoto’s Thyroiditis also) and a rheumatologist, my bloodwork is kind of spread out but I still make sure that I get mine done on a regular basis.
 I have to remind some of my doctors at times what bloodwork needs to be drawn.

-But essentially here is a basic list of what should be followed regularly for good health.
+Here is a basic list of what blood work should be followed regularly for optimum health:

 - Calcium (for bone health)